-Animal testing has found DDT causes reproductive problems and liver damage.
+Animal testing has found DDT causes reproductive concerns and liver damage.
 The International Agency for Research on Cancer has declared DDT is a cancer risk.

 Until 1965, HCB, or Hexachlorobenzene, was used as a pesticide.
 Production has been banned, but it is still formed as a byproduct from the production of other chemicals.
 A large dose can result in death.
 Smaller doses can lead to liver disease and skin lesions.
 The EPA has classified HCB as a probable cancer source.

 In Anatolia, Turkey in the late 1950’s, over 4500 people suffered HCB poisoning as a result of tainted grain.
 Over 500 people died, including children.
 30 years later, follow-up studies found that the breast milk of women in the area still contained up to 150 times the amount of HCB allowed in cow’s milk.

 Dacthal (dimethyl tetrachloroterephthalate, or DCPA) is an herbicide that contaminates soil and water sources.
 Unlike HBA and DDT, Dacthal is still in use today.
 Animal tests have found dacthal damages the adrenal glands, kidneys, liver, thyroid, and spleen.

 MtBE (methyl tertiary-butyl ether) is a gasoline additive that can render large quantities of groundwater completely undrinkable.
 In 1996, the city of Santa Monica, CA found this out the hard way and the city had to shut down 50% of its water supply and pay for replacement water.

 The health effects of MtBE are not understood.
 Animal tests have linked it to kidney damage, seizures, and concerns with fetal development.